Negombo Fort – මීගමුව බලකොටුව

-The Portuguese Fort that stood where the current Negombo Fort is situated was mostly destroyed by cannon during the Dutch siege in 1644.
+The Portuguese Fort that stood where the current Negombo Fort is situated was mostly destroyed by cannons during the Dutch siege in 1644.
 The Dutch fort was built on its ruins, not on the usual square pattern, but on a pentagonal one, though it had only four bulwarks.
 The fifth one was never built.
-The entrance to the fort indicates the year 1678 which is probably to the year the Dutch Fort came in to operation.
+The entrance to the fort indicates the year 1678 which is probably the year the Dutch Fort came into operation.

 Negombo is home to the largest community of Catholics in Sri Lanka, a legacy of the Portuguese, who industriously spread Catholicism all along the west coast.
 Portuguese surnames abound here, though the people do not descend from the Portuguese.
-Their ancestors adopted a Portuguese name when they had been baptised.
-In the Dutch time Negombo was important because the highest quality cinnamon grew in this area, but with the disappearance of the cinnamon trade it lost its importance.
+Their ancestors adopted a Portuguese name when they were baptized.
+In the Dutch time, Negombo was important because the highest quality cinnamon grew in this area, but with the disappearance of the cinnamon trade it lost its importance.

 The fort was located on a narrow strip of land between a lagoon and an inlet of the sea.
 It was surrounded by moats, and the gate was accessed via a drawbridge.
 Facing it on the landside was a town with the familiar rectangular pattern of streets which was itself protected by earth walls.
 The area to the west was regularly flooded by the sea, changing the land on which the fort stood into a peninsula.
 Governor Rumpf described the fort as a ‘fine defensible structure’ when he visited it in 1720, but the painter Heydt, who painted it in 1744, was less enthusiastic and felt that it could have been built ‘somewhat more durably’.